vponomaryov/latte/README.md

-# Lightweight Benchmarking Tool for Apache Cassandra
+# Lightweight Benchmarking Tool for Apache Cassandra and ScyllaDB

 **Runs custom CQL workloads against a Cassandra cluster and measures throughput and response times**